gurparteet/TheCaps/README.md

 and 50% capital question.

 ## Rules
--There are maximum 10 questions.
+- There are maximum 10 questions.
--You get one point for every correct answer.
+- You get one point for every correct answer.
--No point for skipped question.
+- No point for skipped question.
--No negative mark for wrong answer(so do give it a shot) -Game over after 10 Question.
+- No negative mark for wrong answer(so do give it a shot)
+- Game over after 10 Question.

 ## Algorithm
 It involves using keys and maps for captials and countries.
 A database is constructed with countries and their keys stored to ref. their capital.